BernardKochanczyk/BernardKochanczyk/README.md

 ## 📁My Projects

-### info_extractor
+### 🛠️ info_extractor
 A Bash script that extracts important information from a file regardless of its type.
 It uses regex to extract IP addresses, MAC addresses, email addresses, URLs, and phone numbers.
-This script helps me analyze and extract critical information from email files and other data sources.
+This script helped me analyze and extract critical information from email files and other data sources.

 **Usage:**
 ```bash